vescente/github_parcer/README.md

 2. Open your browser and go to `http://127.0.0.1:5000/` to access the application.

-3. Use the web interface to enter the URL of a GitHub repository for analysis.
+3. Use the web interface to enter the URL of a GitHub repository for analysis.(try url: https://github.com/DanteOnline/unsafe-python-code)

 4. The application will fetch the repository, analyze the code for unsafe patterns, and display the results on the web page.